Thursday, June 11, 2026

 Alornso: My approach to him is "take no prisoners tormented badass".

 Vile Darkness: This guy was the toughest to reimagine.
 EW initially had him as a sorcerer who could create and animate small animals.
 This can be an interesting and even scary power, but I found that it really didn't work for the character per my setting.
-In terms of power levels, the characters in my setting are a lot stronger than in other people's fics, so he needed to be appropriately buffed up.
-A rule of thumb for writing fiction is that if your heroes are going to be strong, then your villains need to be stronger in order to provide an interesting challenge.
-I toyed around with making Vile a tall, lanky, stereotypically ghoulish-looking dark sorcerer, then, a metamorph like Mahito from Jujutsu Kaisen.
+I toyed around with making Vile a tall, lanky, stereotypically ghoulish-looking dark sorcerer, then, a metamorph like Mahito from Jujutsu Kaisen

-His final form came about because I thought to myself "These guys need somebody to craft and forge weapons for them", and that became his role.
+His final form came about because I thought to myself "These guys need somebody to craft and forge weapons for them."
 So no more skinny goth wizard.
 He can do some other stuff as well, some of which we'll get to see in later chapters.
-Since he's someone whose job requires him to be hands-on, I envisioned him as having a rough, unsophisticated way of speaking -- he's basically a country bumpkin.
+Since he's someone whose duty requires him to be hands-on, I envisioned him as having a rough, unsophisticated way of speaking -- he's basically a country bumpkin.

-Death and Dread are basically the same characters EW always presented them as.
-I did change up the circumstances of how they and the Court of Twilight connect however, again just to simplify things and avoid plotholes.
+Death and Dread are basically the same characters that EW always presented them as.
+I did change up the circumstances of how they and the Court of Twilight connected however, again just to simplify things and avoid plotholes.

 FUN FACTS:

-- Lustfox mistakenly calling Lady Dread "Lady Dream" was originally a typo in the early draft, but then I thought that him messing up her name and not really caring did a good job of showing what type of person he is.
+- Lustfox mistakenly calling Lady Dread "Lady Dream" was originally a typo in the early draft, but then I thought that him messing up her name and not really caring would help to show what type of person he is.

 Friday, May 1, 2026